MattTriano/analytics_data_where_house/README.md

  <img src="docs/assets/imgs/Socrata_ELT_DAG/Count_of_records_after_update.PNG" width="80%" alt="Counts of distinct records in data_raw table by when the source published that data set version"/>
 </p>

-### Developing DAGs

-DAGs put or developed in the `/<repo>/airflow/dags/` directory will quickly be available through the web UI and can be manually triggered or run there.

-At present, a local mount is created at `/<repo>/data_raw` (host-side) to `/opt/airflow/data_raw` (container-side), so changes you make to a DAG from your host machine will be (nearly immediately) available you can develop.

 ### Serving dbt Data Documentation and Discovery UI